yasin-arafat-05/openCV/openCVTutorials/basic.md

 # Lecture-14:
 ### Rotation:
-**Definition:** Rotation involves turning an object or image around a fixed point, known as the center of rotation.
+**Definition:** Rotation involves turning an object or image around a fixed point, known as the center of rotation. <br>
-**Effect:** The image or object is rotated by a specified angle around the rotation center.
+**Effect:** The image or object is rotated by a specified angle around the rotation center. <br>
 **Mathematical Prove:**
 Certainly!
-Let's derive the equations for a counterclockwise rotation in two dimensions using markdown language.
+Let's derive the equations for a counterclockwise rotation in two dimensions using markdown language.<br>

 ### Derivation of 2D Rotation Equations
 <br>